insdaguirre/4940_FinalProject_-VC_NetworkScience/README.md

 ## How It Works

-At a high level, the workflow in `vc_network_analysis.py`:
+The pipeline in `vc_network_analysis.py`:
-1. Loads the CSV and cleans key fields (types, dates).
+1. Load and clean data: parse dates, coerce numeric fields, normalize text.
-2. Builds a bipartite graph using NetworkX with VCs on one side and companies on the other.
+2. Build a bipartite graph (VCs ↔ companies) with edge attributes:
+   - `weight` (last financing size), `verticals`, `success_probability`, `last_financing_date`.
-3. Computes:
+3. Compute and visualize:
-   - VC connectivity and portfolio stats (`analyze_vc_connections`).
-   - Co-investment heatmap across VCs (`analyze_co_investments`).
-   - Vertical concentration per VC (`analyze_vertical_concentration`).
+   - Network visualization of the bipartite graph (`network_visualization.png`).
-   - Time-series trends of deals and check sizes (`analyze_time_series`).
+   - Time-series analysis of deal counts and check sizes (`time_series_analysis.png`).
-4. Uses parallel processing to speed up per-chunk metrics and correctly combines results across chunks.
-5. Saves multiple figures (e.g., `network_visualization.png`, `co_investment_patterns.png`, `time_series_analysis.png`, `industry_success_rates.png`).

-### Outputs

-- `network_visualization.png`: Bipartite layout of VCs and companies
-- `co_investment_patterns.png`: VC-by-VC co-investment heatmap
+   - VC co-investment heatmap (`co_investment_patterns.png`).
-- `time_series_analysis.png`: Monthly deal volume and scatter of check sizes over time
-- `industry_success_rates.png`: Success and capital by vertical
+   - Industry vertical success and capital concentration (`industry_success_rates.png`).
+4. Parallel metrics: the dataset is chunked and analyzed in parallel; results are correctly combined across chunks so VC-level metrics reflect all connections.
-- Console output: Top VCs by number of connections, average success, total investment
+5. Console summaries: top VCs by degree (connections), average success probability, and total investment.

+## Results (Summary)

+Highlights from the analysis include:
+- VCs with the highest connectivity (degree) to portfolio companies, reflecting breadth of investing.
+- Co-investment structure showing clusters of VCs that frequently invest together.
+- Vertical concentration patterns and relative success rates by industry.
+- Temporal dynamics in deal flow and check sizes.

+See the full write-up and slides for detailed findings, methodology, and figures.

 ## Installation